superfluid-finance/protocol-monorepo/examples/simple-acl-close/README.md

 ## Contract Verification
 Contract verification occurs by default after deploying via Hardhat.
 This will require multiple retries due to the bytecode not being deployed until after a certain number of confirmations has gone through.

-To verify a contract manually via the CLI, we need to use a custom created Hardhat task:
+To verify a contract manually via the CLI, we need to use a custom created Hardhat task, passing in the constructor args:
 ```
 yarn hardhat-verify --address <CONTRACT_ADDRESS> --args '[<END_TIME>, "<CFA_ADDRESS>", "<SUPERTOKEN_ADDRESS>", "<SENDER_ADDRESS>", "<RECEIVER_ADDRESS>"]'
 ```
 > NOTE: You can also set the SKIP_VERIFICATION variable to true in `.env` to skip the contract verification process after contract deployment.

+## Tests
+To test with Hardhat:
+1. Set up a local hardhat node:
+`npx hardhat node`

+2. Run the tests
+`yarn hardhat-test --network localhost` or `npx hardhat test --network localhost`

+3. Coverage tests (optional)
+`yarn coverage`

+To test with Forge: `forge test`

+## TDD (Test Driven Development)
+To have a TDD workflow, we use nodemon to track changes to .ts/.sol files for hardhat driven test development or .sol files for forge driven test development.
+Forge driven test development command: `yarn forge-dev` Hardhat driven test development command: `yarn hardhat-dev`

 ## Steps
 To get this up and running and helping you close a stream, here is a step-by-step guide: